How to get your accounts payable management under control

-Bills are a huge part of how companies spend money, and the manual process involved in invoice management doesn’t just swallow time.
+Invoices are a huge part of how companies spend money, and the manual process involved in invoice management doesn’t just swallow time.
 It also creates stress when it comes to budgeting and managing company cash flow.

-We know that invoice management is a huge deal for businesses across Europe, in fact, our survey found that for the majority of companies, invoices make up more than 50% of all spending — and for half of all finance teams, bills account for 75% or more of all outgoings.
+We know that invoice management is a huge deal for businesses across Europe; in fact, our survey found that for the majority of companies, invoices make up more than 50% of all spending — and for half of all finance teams, bills account for 75% or more of all outgoings.

-So while automation can’t handle every area of your business (maybe in a 100 years from now?), it can do a great job at getting all your invoices centralised, tracked and paid for on time.
+So while automation can’t handle every area of your business (maybe in 100 years from now?), it can do a great job at getting all your invoices centralised, tracked and paid for on time.
 There’s no simpler way to deal with all your accounts payables.

 Easily pay and manage your invoices with Pleo